Uncontested Divorce

 Understanding Your Uncontested Divorce in Tampa

-An uncontested divorce may sound like the perfect situation for everyone involved – a fast process, no arguments and a smooth path towards the next phase of your life.
+An uncontested divorce may sound like the perfect situation for everyone involved – a fast process, no arguments, and a smooth path toward the next phase of your life.
 Even better, you never need to take your case to court if you and your soon to be ex-spouse can work together in an uncontested divorce.
-If you’re in a situation where the two of you agree, why add unnecessary arguments?
-While this may look like a dream situation on the surface, your divorce is a legally binding process that could come back to bite you a week from now, a year from now or even 10 years from now.
-An experienced divorce attorney can work with you to ensure that you aren’t blindsided by an unforeseen complication.
+While this may look like a dream situation on the surface, your divorce is a legally binding process that could come back to affect you a week from now, a year from now, or even 10 years from now.
+An experienced divorce attorney can work with you to help ensure that you are not blindsided by an unforeseen complication.

 No matter how amicable your relationship is with your soon to be ex-spouse, it never hurts to be careful when agreeing to legally binding terms in a divorce.
-At Givens Law Group, our Tampa uncontested divorce attorneys have decades of collective experience and are ready to use our knowledge to help you secure the beneficial outcome you deserve.
-Contact us today to discuss your case with a member of our firm.
+At Givens Law Group, our Tampa uncontested divorce attorneys have decades of collective experience and are ready to use our knowledge to help you pursue the beneficial outcome you deserve.

 Eligibility Criteria for Tampa Uncontested Divorce